What Is Post-Acute Withdrawal Syndrome?

 Coping With PAWS

 In the beginning, post-acute withdrawal symptoms may begin to feel as if you are on an emotional rollercoaster, with mood swings ranging from happy, to irritable, to sad.
 It can be overwhelming at first, but as you make progress in your recovery, symptoms of post-acute withdrawal syndrome begin to dissipate.
 After time, you may go a month without experiencing any PAWS and suddenly they will reappear unexpectedly.
-One of the hardest parts of PAWS is often the unpredictability of the occurrence of symptoms, making PAWS a major barrier for recovering from a substance use disorder (SUD).
+One of the hardest parts of PAWS is often the unpredictability of the occurrence of symptoms, making PAWS a major barrier for recovering from a SUD.
+Be patient and give it time, as the symptoms will decrease through time in severity and occurrence as long as there is continued abstinence.
+Learning healthy coping strategies for managing PAWS is one of the best ways to overcome the discomforting symptoms that may appear.

 A few healthy coping strategies for PAWS include: